Dollar Tree, Instacart team up to offer delivery from almost 13,000 stores - NewsBreak

 ( WHNT ) — If you’ve ever wanted something delivered from your local Dollar Tree, you’re in luck.

 “When it comes to major household expenses, we know every dollar counts,” said Carolyn Everson, president of Instacart.
 “Dollar Tree and Family Dollar offer truly unique shopping experiences that give customers more opportunities to save and discover new treasures every day.
-We’re excited to extend the reach of these leading retailers and bring their incredible selection of discounted goods to more households nationwide.”‘Vax’ chosen as Oxford English Dictionary’s word of the year
+We’re excited to extend the reach of these leading retailers and bring their incredible selection of discounted goods to more households nationwide.”

 “With our focus on best meeting customers’ evolving needs, we are pleased to expand our Instacart partnership to provide even more households across the country with convenience and value on everyday products, as well as the party essentials and seasonal items that Dollar Tree is best known for,” stated Michael Witynski, president and chief executive officer of Dollar Tree, Inc. “Our customers discover new and exciting items every week, which help them celebrate all of life’s occasions at an extreme value.”